followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/deselectRows(keys).md

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
-A Promise of the jQuery.Deferred object resolved after the grid has cleared selection of the specified rows.
+A Promise of the jQuery.Deferred object resolved after selection is cleared.
 <!--/returnDescription-->

 <!--fullDescription-->
-To access a grid row by a key, a field providing key values must be specified in a [data source]({basewidgetpath}/Configuration/#dataSource).
+To access a row by its key, you should specify the field that provides keys in the [data source]({basewidgetpath}/Configuration/#dataSource).
 If no key was specified, the whole data object is considered the key.

 #####See Also#####
 - [deselectAll()]({basewidgetpath}/Methods/#deselectAll)